 Rainshower is the pioneer in the shower filter industry.
-We're located in Southern California in the city of San Gabriel.
 We've been designing and manufacturing shower filters for over 20 years and have thousands of long time customers (Testimonials).

 Rainshower is committed to the idea that everyone deserves a safe, healthy, and chlorine free shower.

 You can rely on Rainshower® to . . .

 • Put customer satisfaction first - Our warranties are just the beginning.
 We back our products every step of the way.
 Every day, we go the

 • Provide the highest quality dechlorinating products on the market - At Rainshower we really listen to what our customers have to say, and

 are constantly innovating to bring you the most effective product possible.
 Rainshower is not just on the cutting edge, we make the